Problematicdriver/CS631Gourp/README.md

 If a URI begins with the string "/cgi-bin", and the −c flag was specified, then the remainder of the resource path will be resolved relative to the directory specified using this flag.
 The resulting file will then be executed and any output generated is returned instead.
 Execution of CGIs follows the specification in RFC3875.

 ## LOGGING
 Per default, sws does not do any logging.
-If explicitly enabled via the −l flag, sws will log every request in a slight variation of Apache’s so-called "common" format: ’%a %t "%r" %s %b’.
+If explicitly enabled via the −l flag, sws will log every request in a slight variation of Apache’s so-called "common" format: ’%a %t "%r" %>s %b’.
 That is, it will log:
 - %a  The remote IP address.
 - %t  The time the request was received (in GMT).
 - %r  The (quoted) first line of the request.
-- %s The status of the request.
+- %>s The status of the request.
 - %b  Size of the response in bytes.
 Ie, "Content-Length".

 Example log lines might look like so: